-When we analysed customer reviews good and bad, we found that a handful of negative reviews come from Wise freezing transfers or accounts.
+When we analysed good and bad customer reviews in our Wise review, we found that a handful of negative reviews come from Wise freezing transfers or accounts.

-The reality is this is temporary and can actually help to prevent you loosing money to fraudsters.
+The reality is this is temporary and can actually help to prevent you losing money to fraudsters.

 Money Arrives – as Promised